greati/logicantsy/README.md

 # logicantsy

 Library and CLI assistant for research in Logic.
-Written in Modern C++.

 ## Build